Persian Cucumber Avocado Salad

 Spring Pea Salad

 Looking for a wonderful salad/vegetable to kick off spring?
 Well, you’ve just found it and this is as beautiful as it is tasty.
-This is a mildly tweaked version of a Cook’s Country recipe and I think it’s a wonderful cross between a salad and a vegetable.
-The three vegetables are quickly blanched to enhance the green and still maintain their crunch.
+This is a mildly tweaked version of a Cook’s Country recipe, from 2020.
+I think it’s a wonderful cross between a salad and a vegetable.
+The two of the three vegetables are quickly blanched to enhance the green and still maintain their crunch.
 Add in some sliced radishes, fresh mint and a light, refreshing dressing and you have a match made in heaven!
 Try pairing this beauty with almost any grilled meat, however my personal preference is grilled lamb chops.
 Not only do the veggies go well with lamb, but the mint does as well.
 It really is a wonderfully refreshing combination that is a true crowd pleaser.
 An added bonus, it can be made well ahead and still maintain its wonderful crunch.
 Just don’t fully dress it until ready to serve.

 INGREDIENTS